Adelelmus of Burgos

 Adelelmus (died c.
 1100) (Aléaume; Lesmes) was a French-born Benedictine monk venerated as a saint in the Roman Catholic Church.

 Life

 Born in Loudun, Poitou, Adelelmus joined the military at a young age.
-During a pilgrimage to Rome he met Robert de Turlande, founder of the Abbey of La Chaise-Dieu, and left the military life for the Benedictine order.
+During a pilgrimage to Rome, he met Robert de Turlande, founder of the Abbey of La Chaise-Dieu, and left the military life for the Benedictine order.
 He later became abbot of La Chaise-Dieu.

 Queen Constance of Burgundy of Castile was impressed with the reports of Adelelmus' holiness, and invited him to live in Burgos, Spain.
-She and King Alfonso VI founded a monastery in the city in 1079 on the condition he would be its abbot.
+She and King Alfonso VI founded a monastery in the city in 1079 on the condition that he would be its abbot.
 He added a hospital and a church to the building soon after.
 He later used his military training to help Alfonso against the Moors.